-Since moving to Austin, Texas, I've kept an eye out for the city's best bakeries.
-When you're in the mood for something sweet, like cookies, cakes, and pastries, head to any of these Austin bakeries.
+Since moving to Austin, Texas, I've looked for the city's best bakeries.
+Head to any of these Austin bakeries when you're in the mood for something sweet, like cookies, cakes, and pastries.

 Best Bakeries in Austin

 My #1 pick for cupcakes in Austin is Quack's 43rd Street Bakery.
 Here, you'll find a chocolate cupcake with peanut butter frosting that towers over the competition.

 Over the years, I've tried other options, including cookie dough, red velvet with cream cheese frosting, chocolate whipped cream-filled, and pina colada.

 Muffins, scones, croissants, and cookies are also available, as well as cakes and pies by the slice or whole.

 Initially opened in 1983 as Captain Quackenbush's Intergalactic Dessert Co. and Espresso Cafe in downtown Austin, the owners of Quack's Bakery relocated to the Hyde Park neighborhood in the 1990s.

 In 2018, Quack's expanded to a more picturesque second location named Lady Quackenbush's Cakery in the family-friendly Mueller neighborhood.

 This was followed by Captain Quackenbush's Coffeehouse, which began serving South Austin in 2021.
 The third outpost features a stage for live music, beer and wine, and scratch-made baked goods.